maxviazov/Spring-Frameworks-/Downloading-Spring-Artifacts.md

 ````
 Some modules are interdependent.
 For example `spring-context` depends on `spring-beans` which in turn depends on `spring-core`.
 There are no required external dependencies although each module has optional dependencies and some of those may be required depending on what functionality is used.

-There is no "spring-all" jar but see [Downloading a Distribution](#downloading-a-distribution) for some further options.
+There is no "spring-all" jar.

 ## Maven Central